SVEENASHARMA/PythonProject/README.md

 ## Top Five Liked Videos from August to November 2020
 ![top5videos](https://user-images.githubusercontent.com/70446836/98894950-ed89c480-2473-11eb-92b5-f54e4c0913e3.PNG)

+The top five liked videos during this timeframe all fall in the music category; K-Pop groups seem to dominate this category.

 ## Most Published Videos per Category from August to November 2020
 ![mostpublishedcategories](https://user-images.githubusercontent.com/70446836/98894976-fc707700-2473-11eb-9c5f-0d67565e5ff0.png)

 ![mostpublishedcategoriesbar](https://user-images.githubusercontent.com/70446836/98895009-10b47400-2474-11eb-99ed-5c4aa2cff82c.PNG)

+Music and entertainment publish the highest number of videos; surprisingly, Nonprofits and Activism had the least number of published videos with only five videos.

 ## Top Trending Channels from August to October 2020
 ![toptrendingchannelsbar](https://user-images.githubusercontent.com/70446836/98895742-66d5e700-2475-11eb-80f6-09c7cdb89226.PNG)

+According to the top trending channel bar charts, the most popular channels in each month fall into either the music or entertainment categories.
+October is the exception as a gaming channel was the most popular as it reviewed the game Among Us.

 ## Relationship between View Count and Reactions per Category
 ![categoryscatter1](https://user-images.githubusercontent.com/70446836/98895232-a4864000-2474-11eb-98ed-fce942ac0cb6.png)

 ![categoryscatter2](https://user-images.githubusercontent.com/70446836/98895240-a6e89a00-2474-11eb-8ce3-2b282819e2bf.png)

+These scatter plots display the relationship between view count and reactions per category.
+Reactions consist of the number of likes, number of dislikes, and number of comments.

 ## Comparison Between the Top Two Categories: Music vs. Entertainment:
 ![top2catscatter](https://user-images.githubusercontent.com/70446836/98895858-af8da000-2475-11eb-8ec2-ddb3cc258043.PNG)

+Music and entertainment are the top two popular categories and have very similar reactions in regards to the number of likes and dislikes.

 ## Most Watched Videos in 2019
 ![Most watched videos in 2019df](https://user-images.githubusercontent.com/70446836/98896164-570ad280-2476-11eb-9e9a-b8edf93ffab8.png)